christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 I(J)upiter was called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

-As for the term 'Hebrew", it comes from the Celts who called themselves Iberi.
+As for the term 'Hebrew", it comes from the Celts as well who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher shows this.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew